 More than 43 million people in the United States receive food assistance.
 From SNAP (Supplemental Nutrition Assistance Program) to WIC (Women, Children, and Infants) to school lunch programs and more, the U.S. GAO (General Accountability Office) says the federal government spends roughly $100 billion dollars every year to ensure families in need can purchase healthy food.

-To most efficiently distribute assistance, as well as to mitigate fraud, funds are currently distributed via EBT (Electronic Benefit Transfer) cards.
+To distribute assistance most effectively – as well as mitigate fraud – funds are currently distributed via EBT (Electronic Benefit Transfer) cards.
 But cards can be easily lost and replacing them can be a major inconvenience for a family in a vulnerable position.

 Fortunately, mobile wallets may be able to boost convenience and further streamline the process of distributing benefits.

 In many states, food assistance recipients initially must visit a local office to apply for a benefits card and, if lost, must return to the local office.
 If a card is lost outside office hours, a family may have to wait to make vital food purchases.

 What if the consumer lives in a place like South Dakota where around 100,000 people get benefits, but there are very few benefits offices so the “local” office may be 50 miles away?
 How do they get there without a car?
 Can they afford the gas?

 A mobile wallet for EBT eliminates this issue because there is no physical card to replace.

 Consumers also can learn to manage their funds more easily with a mobile wallet.
 They will be able to track what they are spending monthly.
 They won’t face the frustration of being routed through the IVR (Interactive Voice Recognition) at the call center just to check a balance.
 They also won’t have to pull out the physical EBT card, which carries a social stigma for many users.